tludlow/Stock-Management-Backend/README.md

 This is the code for the Django web server of the software engineering project.

 ## Contributing
-There is now a basic overview of Django, what each file is for and idea on how to extend what we have at the moment.
+There is now a basic overview of Django, what each file is for and ideas on how to extend what we have at the moment.
 You can view the guide  [here](https://github.com/tludlow/Group23-Backend/blob/master/guide.pdf).

 As well as this you can [join Monday](https://group651.monday.com/users/sign_up?invitationId=8988391078060137000) to see what else needs to be completed & more importantly, let others know what you're doing so we don't end up with code duplication.
-The tasks listed at present aren't a conclusive, therefore, feel free to append.
+The tasks listed at present aren't conclusive, therefore, feel free to append.

 Once you've completed coding a section, you should then make a pull request (basics of this are mentioned in the guide, however, please ask if you're struggling!).